denkoul/Cpp-ppm-picture-filters/readme.md

 2. On cmd enter the following: filter -f [Filter ID #1][Parameters] ... -f[Filter ID #k][Parameters][filename]
 (example: > filter -f gamma 2.0 -f gamma 0.5 image01.ppm)

-*Notice: This a the whole Visual Studio Project.
+*Notice: This is a Visual Studio Project.
 I recommend opening it using the .sln file.*